 - a.
 The first time a truancy report is issued, the pupil and, as appropriate, the parent or legal guardian, may be requested to attend a meeting with a school counselor or other school's designees to discuss the attendance issue and develop a plan to improve attendance. - b.
-The second time a truancy report is issued within the same school year, the pupil may be given a warning by a peace officer pursuant to Penal Code section 830.1.
-The pupil may also be assigned to an afterschool or weekend study program located within the same county as the pupil's school. - c.
+The second time a truancy report is issued within the same school year, the pupil may be given a written warning by a peace officer pursuant to Penal Code section 830.1.
+A record of the written warning may be kept at the school for not less than two years or until the pupil graduates or transfers from that school.
+If they transfer from that school, the record may be forwarded to the school receiving the pupil's school records.
+The pupil may also be assigned to an afterschool or weekend study program located within the same county as the pupil's school.
+If the pupil fails to successfully complete the assigned study program, the pupil shall be subject to subdivision (c). - c.
 The third time a truancy report is issued within the same school year, the pupil shall be classified as a habitual truant and may be required to attend an attendance review board or a truancy mediation program pursuant to EC 48263. - d.
 The fourth time a truancy is issued within the same school year, the pupil may be within jurisdiction of the Juvenile Court that may adjudge the pupil to be a ward of the court pursuant to Welfare and Institutions Code section 601.